 English

-The Upper School English Department at Berkeley Carroll aspires to raise students into confident and curious citizens whose reading, writing, and speaking skills will, in the words of our mission statement, prepare them "for success in college and for the greater endeavor -- a life of critical, ethical, and global thinking."
+In the Upper School English Department at Berkeley Carroll, we think it’s both.
+In line with our school’s mission, we aspire to raise students into confident and curious citizens of the world whose reading, writing, and speaking skills will prepare them “for success in college and for the greater endeavor—a life of critical, ethical, and global thinking.”

 9th Grade